Kettner and Vine – San Diego

 Another main point highlighted on the opposition website, is that this proposal would “negatively impact tourism”.
 This one is just odd.
 A homeless shelter, far removed from tourist areas like this one is, won’t negatively impact tourism.
 A homeless guy urinating into an ornamental bush in Little Italy negatively impacts tourism.
 A woman sleeping on a cardboard box in the Gaslamp negatively impacts tourism.
 More shelters, like this one, and resources to address the homeless issue is exactly what is needed to improve the tourism experience.
 The notion that this shelter would negatively impact tourism is just a poor argument.

-The may be good arguments against this proposal , but opposition groups seem to often dilute their arguments with highly suspect statements, like the ones noted above, or using statements like “situated along a bustling thoroughfare” (who cares?), or “project rushed/no transparency” (is there an actual timeline and a number of public planning sessions that the local nimby population would find acceptable? probably not).
-There may be perfectly sound arguments around budgets, or the diversion of funds from other strategies to address homelessness, but once an opposition group starts throwing out whatever points they think may stick, nothing much else they say has much credibility.
+There may be good arguments against this proposal , but opposition groups seem to often dilute their arguments with highly suspect statements, like the ones noted above, or using statements like “situated along a bustling thoroughfare” (who cares?), or “project rushed/no transparency” (is there an actual timeline and a number of public planning sessions that the local nimby population would find acceptable? probably not).
+There may be perfectly sound arguments around budgets, or the diversion of funds from other strategies to address homelessness, and perhaps the planned size really is too large.
+But once an opposition group starts throwing out whatever points they think may stick, nothing much else they say has much credibility, at least with me.

 Is a homeless shelter at Kettner and Vine a good idea?
 It probably is.
 The location seems to minimize the effects on the community as a whole (a solution that doesn’t negatively impact anyone is probably an impossible feat), and there is definitely a substantial need for more shelters.
 Should it be as large as proposed?
 I’m not sure.
 Perhaps it would be more effective as a smaller shelter, but I completely understand the efficiencies that can be gained with larger shelters, and honestly a larger shelter like this one would have a much lighter impact on citizens than numerous, smaller ones spread around in various neighborhoods across the city.